 Drilling a hole in a wall is a common but potentially risky D.I.Y. task.
 Pipes and wiring lurk behind walls, hitting them can be disastrous.
 Missing the timber stud also means holes to patch.
 A stud finder can tell you where the centre of a stud is for accurate drilling and screwing.
 Some also warn of live wires in the vicinity.

-Its rigid and moveable steel blade is at a right angle to the handle, which has a level-bubble and wide faces for positioning against a surface when marking or measuring.
+The combination squares rigid and moveable steel blade is at a right angle to the handle, which has a level-bubble and wide faces for positioning against a surface when marking or measuring.
 It also has a 45-degree shoulder for angle marking.
 Uses include marking timber for straight or angle cuts, and scribing a line on a long surface.

 You'll always need conventional screwdrivers for their accuracy and control.
 An extended set will reduce the possibility of damage to screw heads from using the wrong screwdriver tip size.
 Aim to have at least two Phillips head and two flat-head screwdrivers; ideally, short and long shafted drivers, and colour-coded for different head types.